maggie388/bookchef-rjs/README.md

 ## BRAINSTATION WEB DEV CAPSTONE
 Bookchef was design to help home cooks digitally bookmark recipes from their cookbook collection.
-Take a picture of the cookbook page, and the Google Cloud Vision API detects the text for you!
+Create an account, save your favourite recipes, and search through them anytime!
+To add a recipe from a book, take a picture of the page, and the Google Cloud Vision API detects the text for you!

 ### RUN THIS PROJECT
 1. The project is deployed at https://young-cliffs-53948.herokuapp.com/